Australia to retire Taipan helicopter fleet early after crash

 By Renju Jose

-The Taipan fleet will not return to flying operations before the previously planned withdrawal date of December 2024, said Defence Minister Richard Marles, as the government pushes ahead to deploy its new Black Hawk helicopter fleet.
+The Taipan fleet will not return to flying operations before the previously planned withdrawal date of December 2024, Defence Minister Richard Marles said.

+"Today's announcement does not presuppose or any way suggest the outcome of the investigations into the tragic incident," he said in a statement.

+Australia in January said it would buy 40 Black Hawk military helicopters, manufactured by Lockheed Martin LMT.N, for an estimated A$2.8 billion ($1.80 billion).

+The Black Hawks are set to replace the Australian army's fleet of Taipan helicopters, which have been plagued for years by maintenance issues.
+Australia had deployed 47 Taipans since their induction, Marles said.

 "The first of the 40 Black Hawks that will replace the (Taipan) MRH-90 have arrived and are already flying in Australia.
-We are focused on seeing their introduction to service as quickly as possible," Marles said in a statement.
+We are focused on seeing their introduction to service as quickly as possible," he added.

-Australia in January said it would buy 40 Black Hawk military helicopters, manufactured by Lockheed Martin LMT.N, for an estimated A$2.8 billion ($1.80 billion).

-Black Hawks were set to replace the Australian army's fleet of Taipan helicopters, which have been plagued for years by maintenance issues.
-Australia had deployed 47 of them since their induction, Marles said.

-Taipans are made by France-based NHIndustries, jointly controlled by Airbus AIR.PA and Italy's Leonardo LDOF.MI
+Taipans are made by France-based NHIndustries, jointly controlled by Airbus AIR.PA and Italy's Leonardo LDOF.MI.
+Airbus and Leonardo did not respond immediately to requests to comment.

 Norway last year said it would return the NH90 military helicopters it ordered from NHIndustries because they were either unreliable or delivered late, in a decision the manufacturer called "legally groundless".